polygonal/ds/README.md

  * modified: support Haxe 3 only (Haxe 2.x and Neko 1.x are no longer supported)
  * modified: sacrifice Collection.toDA() for proper @:generic support
  * modified: explicitly allocate elements in ArrayUtil.alloc() when targeting neko
- * fixed: several fixes when compilin with -D generic
+ * fixed: several fixes when compiling with -D generic
  * modified: change BitVector to use the haxe.ds.Vector as data
  * modified: ArrayUtil.shrink(): trim when targeting cpp
  * modified: ArrayUtil.alloc(): explicitly allocate elements when targeting cpp